IntellexApps/stamper/README.md

 	/** @inheritdoc */
 	protected function handle() {
 		// TODO the magic here
-		return 'THE DATA'; // This value will be automatically cached in the file define in defineCache() method }
+		return 'THE DATA'; // Automatically cached in the file defined in defineCache() }

 }